Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/services-automation.md

     * Related and Request Service depend on each other
     * Request Service depends on Related
     * Related depends on Request Service
+* **Related Services Type**.
+Select if the status update will apply to Business, Technical, or both business and technical services.
 * **Status**.
 This is a mandatory option.
 This needs to be set to `Manual` and then one of the available statuses needs to be selected.

 :::tip